Breast Implant Surgery

 Breast implants are used to help enhance the appearance of breasts, either to make them more firm or increase their size.
-The most commonly used implants are medical grade silicone and saline, but you have various types of implants available to create your desired end result including gummy bear implants which are the shape of teardrop implants and round implants.
+The most commonly used breast implants are medical-grade silicone implants and saline implants, but you have various types of implants available to create your desired end result including gummy bear implants which are the shape of teardrop implants and round implants.

 What Happens During A Breast Implant Surgery Consultation?

-The success of the consultation will depend on your transparency and honesty.
+The success of the breast enhancement surgery consultation will depend on your transparency and honesty.
 Our main focus is to make sure that you feel comfortable and safe during the surgery.
-You’ll be asked questions regarding your health and lifestyle so we can cater the surgery to your needs.
+You’ll be asked questions regarding your health and lifestyle so we can cater the breast implant surgery to your needs.
 We’ll also discuss any possible complications that may occur with the surgery and the possible outcomes of it so you can be well prepared for what to expect beforehand.

-Surgery involving the insertion of implants will help to change the size and shape of your breasts by placing the implant under the breast gland or behind the breast muscle.
-If you have any questions about the risks and limitations about the breast implants Manchester clinics provide, we will be happy to discuss this with you during your consultation.
+Breast enhancement surgery involving the insertion of implants will help to change the size and shape of your breasts by placing the breast implant under the breast gland or behind the breast muscle.
+If you have any questions about the risks and limitations of the breast implants clinics provide, we will be happy to discuss this with you during your breast enhancement surgery consultation.
 This will also help you to choose the procedure that you feel is best for you.

 Preparation Before Breast Implant Surgery

-Breast surgery involving the insertion of breast implants can also be referred to as a ‘boob job’ and will generally require a general anaesthetic to be used to help you feel as comfortable as possible.
-Your health and safety is our main concern when going through a surgical procedure, so if you feel for any reason that you’re unable to go through the surgery please contact us and we are more than welcome to postpone it and rearrange a more suitable time so you can be in the best possible condition for the surgery.
+Breast surgery involving the insertion of breast implants can also be referred to as a ‘boob job’ or breast enhancement surgery and will generally require a general anaesthetic to be used to help you feel as comfortable as possible.
+Your health and safety is our main concern when going through a surgical procedure, so if you feel for any reason that you’re unable to go through the breast implant surgery please contact us and we are more than welcome to postpone it and rearrange a more suitable time so you can be in the best possible condition for the surgery.